- Bus Service

 Junior School Twilight Tour:

 Monday 4 September at 5pm

 St Peter’s Girls’ School offers a range of academic, music and all rounder scholarships to acknowledge and encourage excellence.

 A scholarship at St Peter’s Girls could open the door for your daughter to nurture her curiosity and challenge herself to achieve her best.
 St Peter’s Girls’ School offers a range of scholarships to acknowledge and encourage excellence across a variety of teaching and learning programs.

 Many scholarships are available to new students who might otherwise not have the opportunity to attend the School.
 Criteria such as school reports, examination results, personal interview and in the case of music scholarships, performance, are used to award scholarships.

 When scholarships are open, application details, criteria and closing dates will be detailed on this page.
 Some scholarships are open to new students, while others are offered to students already enrolled at the School.

-Scholarship opportunities for 2018 now open
+Scholarship opportunities for 2019 will open in November 2017

 St Peter’s Girls offers scholarship opportunities in the below areas.
 Please click below for more information and registrations.